hrishabhsrivastava/GRI2022/README.md

 ### Paper method

 The given paper which is supposed to be reproduced provides a single MTL network, which takes in broadband photometry and gives output both, the narrowband photometry as well as the broadband photo-z.
+The paper claims that the preeiction of narrowband photometry improves the prediction of photometric redshifts.

+### Dataset used